“What’s the magic word?” said the shop assistant to my then two-year-old son.

 Does this resonate with you?
 Do you remember feeling lesser-than as a child…simply because you were a child?
 I know I do.

-As a parent, I now see how this kind of molding, conformity, and coercion changes children…and not for the better.
+As a parent, I now see how this kind of moulding, conformity, and coercion changes children…and not for the better.

 It makes our daughters into “good” little people pleasers.